 - What 10 things should I do to avoid getting an envelope with the return address: “Office of Disciplinary Counsel”?

-For straightforward answers to these and other professional responsibility questions, get Louisiana Legal Ethics: Standards & Commentary (2019), a comprehensive source for Louisiana legal ethics rules, cases, and indispensable practical advice.
-Updated for 2019 with more than 70 new cases, significant amendments to Louisiana’s rules, and a year-in-review summary that looks back at 2018’s most important developments in legal ethics.
+For straightforward answers to these and other real-life questions, get Louisiana Legal Ethics: Standards & Commentary (2020), an easy and comprehensive reference to Louisiana legal ethics rules, cases, and indispensable practical advice.

-- The Louisiana Rules of Professional Conduct, with annotations on the history and adoption of each rule, ABA comments to the corresponding model rule, and critical Louisiana case law updated through December 2018.
-Sample
+- The Louisiana Rules of Professional Conduct, with annotations on the history and adoption of each rule, ABA comments to the corresponding model rule, and critical Louisiana case law updated through December 2019.

-- A quick reference to what’s new in the standards of conduct governing Louisiana lawyers: “2018 Louisiana Legal Ethics Year in Review.”
-Sample
+- A quick reference to what’s new in the standards of conduct governing Louisiana lawyers: “2019 Louisiana Legal Ethics Year in Review.”

-- Selected “professionalism” codes and materials, including Louisiana’s new 2018 Code of Professionalism.
-Sample
+- Selected “professionalism” codes and materials, including Louisiana’s newly-revised Code of Professionalism.

 Prof. Dane S. Ciolino